v2sCollections/Constellation/README.md

 - Smaller and moved **Location Text** and **XP Indicator**.
 - Add a small icon in front of lootable items in the world and inventory,, so it's easier to see what is what It also help for inventory management.
-- The player's health bar dynamically changes colour at 75%, 50% and 25%.
+- The player's health bar dynamically changes color at 75%, 50%, and 25%.
-- Changes the player's boost bar colour to blue and flashes cyan when fully recharged.
+- Changes the player's boost bar color to blue and flashes cyan when fully recharged.
-- Enhance your dialogue experience with a wider, refined and centred text area, and improved text clarity featuring a subtle shadow for better readability — all without annoying transition animations.
+- Enhance your dialogue experience with a wider, refined, and centered text area, and improved text clarity featuring a subtle shadow for better readability — all without annoying transition animations.
 - Removes the warning when opening the console for the first time in a session.
 - Gives terminals and kiosks a darker theme, and makes the terminal startup less bright.
 - Increased the speed of the sleep/wait Menus.
+- Removes the visual clutter from the vanilla hit marker, making it much easier to see what you're shooting at.
 - Increases viewable ship component items by 33%.
-- Removes the visual clutter from the vanilla hit marker, making it much easier to see what you're shooting at.
 - Modifies the mission menu so more items can be seen at once.
+Increases viewable items by 50%.
+- Modifies the crew menu so more items can be seen at once.
 Increases viewable items by 50%.

 ***